bhaktiagrawal088/JavaScriptsNotes/notes.md

 # JavaScript Overview

 ## Scripting Language
-JavaScript is a high-level and interpreted programming language that is used to create interactive web pages for users.It is client side scripting lauguage.
+JavaScript is a high-level ,interpreted and dynamically typed language programming language that is used to create interactive web pages for users.It is client side scripting lauguage.
 It runs on the client side, which reduces the load on the server.
 It is single-threaded and synchronous, meaning one task is completed before another starts.
 However, with the help of async and await functions, JavaScript can be used as an asynchronous language, along with callback functions and promises.

 In JavaScript, everything is part of the code execution.

 ### Types of Execution: